Under the Influence of a Controlled Substance

 - A person was willfully under the influence of a controlled substance

 A controlled substance or narcotic is basically any drug found within a certain list of banned substances.
 The list of banned substances includes a wide range of drugs including cocaine, heroin, methamphetamine, ketamine, and ecstasy, and, opium based drugs, stimulants, and depressants.
-The most common drugs would include methamphetamine, cocaine, heroin, pcp, and other various prescription medications.
+The most common drugs would include methamphetamine, cocaine, heroin, PCP, and other various prescription medications.
 For the purposes of this law, marijuana is not considered a controlled substance.

 If a drug is used under the direction and prescription of a licensed physician, you have a complete defense to this charge.
 It is important that the drug was used in the manner it was prescribed (e.g. you take no more than you were prescribed).
 People charged with being under the influence of a controlled substance are often accused of being under the influence of opiates such as Vicodin and Oxycontin; depressants such as Xanax and Ativan; and stimulants such as Ritalin and Adderall.

-The prosecutors will rely heavily on the testimony of a police Drug Recognition Evaluator (“DRE”).
+To prove that a defendant was under the influence of a controlled substance, the prosecutors will rely heavily on the testimony of a police Drug Recognition Evaluator (“DRE”).
 The DRE is a law enforcement official who will claim to have specialized training in recognizing whether or not someone is under the influence of a controlled substance.
 If the arresting officer suspects that you were under the influence, he or she will call in the DRE who will conduct an “interview.”
 This interview will generally consist of the DRE asking questions about drug use, checking your pulse, your eyes (for pupil size), injection marks on your body, and other characteristics that they believe show drug use.
 Of course, the DRE’s findings can be challenged by an experienced drug defense attorney.
 Los Angeles police and the California Highway Patrol almost always employ DREs in drug cases, especially in DUI cases where drug use is suspected rather alcohol.

 Additionally, if you are accused of possessing a controlled substance, this may be used as circumstantial evidence that you were also under the influence.
 Of course, just because you are in possession of a drug, it does not mean that you are using it or under the influence at the time you are arrested.